-Developing Skylense, like with any other HMD project, we moved through four phases: ergonomics (making it comfortable), mechanical design (Functional making sure it works well), industrial design (Desirable making it look nice) and integration (making it all come together).
+Developing Skylens, like with any other HMD project, we moved through four phases: ergonomics (making it comfortable), mechanical design (Functional - making sure it works well), industrial design (Desirable - making it look nice) and integration (making it all come together).
 The last part is the most critical because placing any device on a human head presents a diversity of challenges such as eye positioning, weight bearing, the center of gravity and sensitivity to heat.

 Over a decade of systematic research, we have collected a bank of 3D human head scans and accumulated a vast expertise in anthropometrics, a science of human dimensions.
 For industrial designers, anthropometrics is important because it affects both comfort and sight.
 Sooner or later this issue hits every VR or AR company: to calibrate distance between pupils and optics as well as eye-relief distance to enable the comfortable continuous use of a headset.
 Another major part of any HMD project is distributing weight and dissipating heat.
 No one puts these 450 grams on their head for the sake of having it there; a headset is always a means to experience.
 Nekuda designed the Skylens HMD together with Elbit Systems, giving commercial pilots access to a range of flight information no matter the weather, in a lightweight, intuitive device.

 For more information on the Skylens system,